6 Common Counseling Approaches In Couples Therapy And How They Can Help Your Relationship

 Choosing the right counseling approach should largely be left up to the counselor or therapist you and your partner decide to see.
 After a session where the counselor will get to know you and your partner and an overview of why you seek therapy, the counselor will decide what counseling approach will work best for you and your situation.

 If you want to suggest a counseling approach based on this information and your situation, this can be helpful for your therapist.
-Even if they do not want to take that approach, you are suggesting the approach will give them more insight into what you feel the problems are and how they might be fixed.
+Even if they do not want to take that approach, you are suggesting it will give them more insight into what you feel the problems are and how they might be fixed.
+Additionally, if they don’t work with the approach you need or the concern you want to address, a therapist may be able to refer you to someone who does.

-As with any therapy or counseling, of course, remember that the same approach doesn't always work for all couples and situations.
+As with any therapy or counseling, of course, remember that the same approach doesn’t always work for all couples and situations.
 Sometimes, the beginning approach does not give results, and another approach is tried midway through therapy.
-This is normal, and you should not become discouraged.
+This is normal, and there’s no need to feel discouraged.
+If you and your partner find that the first therapist you see isn’t the right fit, it is perfectly okay to seek a new one.
+When you find a professional that you click with, it can make a world of difference.

 Moving Forward With The Next Step

-When that happens, you and your partner can still get the help you need.
-Couples therapy is available online through ReGain.
 When you get therapy through ReGain, you can have a group chat with your partner and your therapist through text, voice, or video.
 All you need to participate in is a smartphone, tablet, or laptop.
-You can access it from anywhere with a data or internet connection, and your ReGain available 24/7/365.
-Contact them today to get started.
+You can access it from anywhere with data or an internet connection, and your ReGain account is available to log into24/7/365.
+ReGain also offers individual counseling for those who wish to work with an online therapist or counselor one-on-one.
+The platform makes it easier and faster to start services and change providers if you need to.

 Previous ArticleCommonalities And Differences Between A Therapist And Counselor